Surgical Case Library

 Breast

-Gestational Gigantomastia complicating Pregnancy
+Gestational Gigantomastia complicating Pregnancy.

-<p>Gigantomastia in pregnancy, also known as gestational Gigantomastia (GG) and gravid macromastia, is a rare ...
+<p style="text-align: justify;"><strong>Gigantomastia in pregnancy, also known as gestational Gigantomastia (G...

 Gestational gigantomastia is extremely rare, with an incidence between 1 in 28,000 and 1 in 100,000 pregnancies reported historically.

-<p>Percutaneous gastrostomy is the preferred root for long term feeding of patients who cannot be fed orally. ...
+<p style="text-align: justify;"><strong>Percutaneous gastrostomy is the preferred root for long term feeding o...

 Jejunal obstruction from Foley catheter balloon migration is extremely rare and not previously reported in literature according to the author's thorough search.

-Gastrointestinal bleeding from Dieulafoy's lesion .
+Gastrointestinal Bleeding from Dieulafoy's Lesion.

 Dieulafoy lesions represent approximately 4% of upper gastrointestinal hemorrhages and are infrequent but can cause life-threatening bleeding.